-The increase in general and administrative expenses is attributable to a \$4.3 million increase in employee costs, including an increase in stock-based compensation of \$2.9 million, as well as a \$0.2 million increase of professional and consulting fees and contract labor.
+The increase in general and administrative expenses in absolute terms is attributable to a \$5.8 million increase in employee costs, including an increase in stock-based compensation of \$3.1 million and increase in annual bonus accrual of \$0.9 million.
+We also experienced an increase of \$1.5 million in professional, accounting, regulatory, and consulting fees and contract labor and an increase in IT infrastructure and software maintenance of \$0.5 million.
 The increases reflect the growth in our business and our transition to operating as a public company.
-The increases in employee costs include \$0.1 million associated with the acquisition of FastPay, which closed in July 2021.
-These increases were offset, in part, by a reduction in transaction costs of \$1.4 million attributable to deal related costs incurred in the prior year period and decrease of \$0.3 million in audit and accounting-related costs which were higher in the previous year as we ramped up activity leading up to the IPO.
-An additional increase of \$0.6 million is attributable to rent and facilities costs, including \$0.2 million attributable to FastPay.
+These increases were offset, in part, by a reduction in transaction costs of \$0.6 million attributable to deal-related costs incurred in the prior year period, a decrease of \$0.4 million from the write off an incentive grant receivable in the prior year period, and a benefit in the current period of \$0.3 million from the release of a liability related to the FastPay acquisition which closed in July 2021.
+An additional increase of \$1.6 million is attributable to restructuring costs from the restructuring plan initiated in the third guarter of 2022.